algosup/2024-2025-project-5-bubble-intermarche-team-1/QA/testPlan.md

 ## 1. Introduction
-During this project, we'll deliver an mobile application for Intermarché Saint-Rémy-de-Provence, who feature to guide customer ( especially the tourist one) to a catalogue of wine and cheese.
+During this project, we'll deliver a mobile application for Intermarché Saint-Rémy-de-Provence, who feature to guide customers ( especially tourists) to a catalogue of wine and cheese.
-This software has the goal to propose the product to the customer on the most intuitive way as possible, propose pertinent product and overall improve the outcome of the of the Intermarché.
+This software has the goal to propose the product to the customer in the most intuitive way possible, propose a pertinent product, and overall improve the outcome of the Intermarché.
-On this test plan, we will describe the test strategy, objectives, scope, approach, resources, schedule and deliverables for the testing of the application.
+On this test plan, we will describe the test strategy, objectives, scope, approach, resources, schedule, and deliverables for the testing of the application.
 The test plan will be used as a guide for the testing process and will be updated as necessary throughout the project lifecycle.

 ## 2. Objectives and Tasks